-Tablestore is a table-based low-cost serverless storage service that can be used to store large volumes of structured data.
+Tablestore is a table-based cost-effective serverless storage service that can be used to store large volumes of structured data.
 Tablestore allows you to query and retrieve online data within milliseconds and perform multi-dimensional analysis on stored data.
-Tablestore is suitable for scenarios such as billing, instant messaging (IM), Internet of Things (IoT), Internet of Vehicles (IoV), risk control, and intelligent recommendation.
-Tablestore provides a deeply optimized one-stop storage solution for IoT applications.
+Tablestore is suitable for scenarios such as billing, instant messaging (IM), IoT, Internet of Vehicles (IoV), risk control, and intelligent recommendation.
+Tablestore provides a deeply optimized all-in-one storage solution for IoT applications.

-The following table lists concepts that are frequently used in Tablestore.
+The following table introduces the terms that are frequently used in Tablestore.

 Data storage models

 Tablestore provides three data storage models: the Wide Column model, the TimeSeries model, and the Timeline model.
 You can select a model based on your business requirements.
 Different models support different features.
 For more information, see Features.

 This model is similar to the Google Cloud Bigtable and HBase models, and can be used in multiple scenarios such as metadata and big data storage.
 The Wide Column model supports features such as max versions, TTL, auto-increment primary key column, conditional update, local transaction, atomic counter, and filter.
 For more information, see Wide Column model.

 This model is designed to store time series data generated from multiple scenarios such as IoT device monitoring, device data collection, and machine monitoring.
 The TimeSeries model supports automatic indexing of time series metadata and time series query by various composite conditions.
 For more information, see TimeSeries model.